soonin/IOS-Swift-ARkitFaceTrackingNose01/README.md

 ## About

-Sample app to Real-time detect face and details like eye , eyebrow , nose , lips and etc.
+Sample app to IOS 12, Swift 4 : Make Slide in Menu in few minutes (SooninSlideInHandler, Swift Open Source)

 ## Requirements